 If you're not feeling confident in your cooking skills or bringing a large dish to Christmas, why not create a plant-based platter.
 Festive fruits, chocolate and nuts, plant-based cheeses, crackers and pickles.
 Maybe even have a go at these tasty Vegan 'Pork' Pies.
 No one says no to a platter!

 If cooking is your jam, you can’t beat turning up with a show-stopping dish for the table - show-off and let people see how delicious plant-based eating can be.
 We’ve listed a few of our favourite christmas recipes below - the Roast Wellington is out of this world!
 And don’t forget the Christmas pud - try the Blackforest Trifle for a chocolate twist on a yuletide classic.
 Oh and do yourself a favour - do not boil your Brussels - yuk.
 No wonder we grew up disliking them so much.
 Those bad boys are crying out to be roasted, with lashings of garlic and olive oil and more garlic.

 Our favourite Christmas recipes

-Make sure to do your research, read up on a few recipes to find one that suits your cooking skills (we’ve had some ambitious failures in the past, we know our limits now), and get ready to dazzle everyone with your culinary delights.
+Make sure to do your research, read up on a few recipes to find one that suits your cooking skills (we’ve had some ambitious failures in the past), and get ready to dazzle everyone with your culinary delights.
 Introducing these new foods may be scary at first, but preparation is key.
 Your friends and family will be wowed - and maybe you can even convince them to take on the No Meat May challenge next year 😉

 We hope you give some of these recipes a try, and maybe even find a new favourite.
 Ultimately, remember Christmas is a day to enjoy, be merry and stuff your belly.